napari/docs/docs/plugins/testing_workshop_docs/Readers-and-fixtures.md

 The example plugin and all the tests discussed in this article are available in [this GitHub repository](https://github.com/DragaDoncila/plugin-tests).

 ## Introduction
 In this article, we discuss a plugin called `plugin_tests`, generated using the cookiecutter, which has a reader and a widget.
 The reader is the cookiecutter numpy file reader, `napari_get_reader`.
 It checks whether a path ends in `.npy`.
-If it doesn't, it returns “`None`,” and if it does, it returns the `reader_function`, which loads the data.
+If it doesn't, it returns `None`, and if it does, it returns the `reader_function`, which loads the data.

 ![napari_get_reader](../../images/Napari_Plugins_1st_napari_get_reader.PNG)